 Whether you’ve already enrolled in an online college, or have started to consider online higher education, it’s important to know what types of financial aid are available to you.
-If you’ve ever attended a traditional brick-and-mortar college, you may be familiar with some of the financial aid options for students: scholarships, grants, federal or private loans, and work-study programs.
+If you’ve ever attended a traditional college, you may be familiar with some of the financial aid options for students: scholarships, grants, federal or private loans, and work-study programs.
 You may not be aware of the fact that many online institutions offer these same types of aid to their online and distance learners.

 Attending college online may also offset the general cost of education by eliminating the need for room and board and providing the flexibility necessary for students who want to attend college while working full-time.

 As with any decision about your education, it’s important to do research on the institution or institutions you are interested in attending and to talk with a financial aid counselor when possible.

 See how your school measures up against others by using the College Atlas online college financial aid rankings, and explore all of the following options to ensure educational and financial success.

 Each year the Federal Student Aid Office offers more than $150 billion in student aid to U.S college students.
 Federal student aid is available to students enrolling in most accredited online colleges.
 If you are eligible to receive federal student aid at your school, you will start the process by filling out a FAFSA.

 Student aid packages may include “gift aid” – funds that do not need to be repaid, like grants and work-study eligibility –

 and loans, which will be paid back after graduation, which include Direct (Stafford) Loans and Federal Perkins Loans.

 According to a ten-year report on financial aid trends from College Board, the total amount of federal aid granted in 2015 was $161 million dollars, up 62% from 2004.